Chalarangelo/30-seconds-of-code/blog_posts/copy-text-to-clipboard-with-javascript.md

 ### Core functionality

 A very common need when building websites is the ability to copy text to clipboard with a single button click.
-Javascript can easily do this in five short steps:hout the user selecting it or hitting the appropriate key combination on their keyboard.
 Javascript can easily do this in five short steps:

 1. Create a` <textarea>` element to be appended to the document.
 Set its value to the string that we want to copy to the clipboard.
 2. Append said `<textarea>` element to the current HTML document.